-I received my B.A. in English from UCLA, and my Ph.D. in English from the University of Wisconsin, Madison.
-Prior to coming to Drake, I taught and advised students at the Gallatin School of Individualized Study at New York University.
+I was born and raised in San Jose, California.
+I earned my BA in English from UCLA and my PhD in English from the University of Wisconsin, Madison.
+Prior to coming to Drake, I advised students and taught interdisciplinary courses at NYU’s Gallatin School of Individualized Study.

 My area of expertise is early modern English literature.
 In addition to teaching courses on Shakespeare and his contemporaries, I often teach introduction to literary analysis, First Year Seminar, and courses in Women’s and Gender Studies.
 I have published on major early modern dramatists—Shakespeare, Marlowe, and Fletcher—and more recently, on the ways in which Shakespeare, race, and popular culture intersect.
 I also write personal essays and book reviews, which you can find in The Smart Set, Entropy Magazine, and MAKE Literary Magazine.